About the author: Alina Khazanova, Product Designer @ Elementor

 To add some uniqueness to your site and its branding, you might feel inclined to create custom illustrations.
 This can give a singular appearance and voice to your website.
 You’ll want to make sure to include style and color references for the kind of illustrations you use.

-07 Illustrations Atlassian How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 7
+07 Illustrations Atlassian How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 7

 You might also need to create some strict rules and guidelines regarding what kind of images to use on your website.
 For example, you could include some dos and don’ts for incorporating stock photos.